-This chapter will help demystify the bankruptcy process.
-The question and answer format presents most of the general information regarding a Chapter 13 bankruptcy.
-This chapter covers the common questions asked by those considering bankruptcy.
-The average reader should have a better understanding of the bankruptcy process and his rights under the law after reading this chapter.
+This chapter demystifies the bankruptcy process.
+The questionand- answer format presents most of the general information about a Chapter 7 bankruptcy.
+This chapter answers common questions asked by everyone considering bankruptcy.
+The reader should have a better understanding of the bankruptcy process and his rights under the law after reading this chapter.